sebasvila/fif/content/posts/new-uniz-power-hacksaw/index.en.md

 slug: "new-uniz-power-hacksaw"
 coverImage: P1040392.JPG
 tags:
+  - machine.uniz-14
-- uniz hacksaw
+  - work.overhauling
 categories:
-- machine overhauling
-- uniz hacksaw
+  - machines and metalworking
 keywords:
   - metal saw
   - hacksaw
 ---
 This Feb 21 we have been in [Juncosa (Les Garrigues)](https://en.wikipedia.org/wiki/Juncosa) to buy an old Uniz power hacksaw.
 This is the smaller of several Uniz saws.
 It is labeled